gluster/glusterdocs/Quick-Start-Guide/Quickstart.md

                 gluster peer status

-You should see somthing like this (the UUID will differ)
+You should see something like this (the UUID will differ)

                 Number of Peers: 1